HyperloopatVCU/FlightComputer/docs/README.md

 ```

 ## Run Control Program
 Command for final launch

 ```
 ~$ sudo python3 main.py
 ```
+Soon this program will be turned into a service to begin at start up so this
+step won't be necessary in the final version.

 ## System Commands
 While running, the pod software should present with a prompt.
 The prompt allows
 for a user remotely to control the pod's behavior manually.
 The manual control
 commands given to the outside user are:

-* ready
-    * Readies pod for launch
 * drift
     * Drifts the pod forward slowly
 * launch